aristanetworks/anta/docs/usage-anta-cli.md

   Collect commands output from devices in inventory

 Options:
-  -t, --tags TEXT                 List of tags using coma as separator:
+  -t, --tags TEXT                 List of tags using comma as separator:
                                   tag1,tag2,tag3
   -c, --commands-list PATH        File with list of commands to grab  [env
                                   var: ANTA_EXEC_SNAPSHOT_COMMANDS_LIST]